CoverRight’s Mission and Editorial Guidelines.

 Strict Prior Authorization Rules

 One common downside with Medicare Advantage plans is that they may require you to get prior authorization.
-Prior authorization is the process by which insurance companies require doctors to get approval before they can provide certain services or treatments to patients.
+Prior authorization is when insurance companies require doctors to get approval before providing certain services or treatments to patients.

-While prior authorizations is what allows Medicare Advantage plans to keep your overall day-to-day healthcare services costs low – they can also come at the detriment of some beneficiaries in certain instances.
+While prior authorizations allow Medicare Advantage plans to keep overall day-to-day healthcare services costs low, they can also detriment some beneficiaries in certain instances.

-In 2021, over 35 million prior authorization requests were submitted to carriers.
-This can create delays in receiving necessary medical care and can be frustrating for patients and healthcare providers alike.
+In 2022, over 46 million prior authorization requests were submitted to carriers (a 31% increase over the previous year).
+These can create delays in receiving necessary medical care and be frustrating for patients and healthcare providers alike..

-Outlined below is a study by the Kaiser Family Foundation shows a review of major Medicare Advantage carriers and t he average number of authorization requests per carriers.
+Below is a study by the Kaiser Family Foundation that reviews major Medicare Advantage carriers and the average number of authorization requests per carrier.

-While a high number of prior authorizations by itself are no necessarily bad – this needs to be reviewed in conjunction with the number of denials (for example, if a carrier has a high number of prior authorization requests but vast majority are approved then it doesn’t necessarily negatively impact you as a consumer).
+While a high number of prior authorizations is not necessarily bad, it needs to be reviewed in conjunction with the number of denials (for example, if a carrier has a high number of prior authorization requests but the vast majority are approved, then it doesn’t necessarily negatively impact you as a consumer).

-Carriers do have the power to deny coverage if they assess that a certain service is not required – limiting the flexibility of doctors in treating their patients.
+Carriers can deny coverage if they assess that a certain service is not required – limiting the flexibility of doctors in treating their patients.
 The Kaiser Family Foundation found that:

-• Just 11 percent of prior authorization denials were appealed.
+• One in ten (9.9%) percent of prior authorization denials were appealed.

-Unfortunately, prior authorizations are a part of life when to comes to Medicare Advantage.
-Without this, Medicare Advantage plans would not be able to appropriately manage health claim costs and this would drive p the cost of care for everyone, including those that are healthy.
+Unfortunately, prior authorizations are a part of life with Medicare Advantage.
+Without this, Medicare Advantage plans would be unable to manage health claim costs appropriately, driving up the cost of care for everyone, including healthy people.

 The best way to prepare is to be aware.
-Speak to your a licensed insurance agent or service that specializes in Medicare (like CoverRight) to understand the prior authorization rules of your plan before you enroll.
+Before enrolling, speak to a licensed insurance agent or service specializing in Medicare (like CoverRight) to understand your plan’s prior authorization rules.

 High Out of Pocket Expenses